consindo/waka-commuter/data_sources/README.md

 - reprojected from NZGD2000 / New Zealand Transverse Mercator 2000 to WGS 84
 - converted by Stats NZ Geographic Data Service to Shapefile on 21 Jun 2020 (reference #1939795)
 - converted to geojson through https://mapshaper.org/
-- using simplify shapes: 25% quality
+- using simplify shapes: 10% quality
+- run through the optimizer, then back through mapshaper at 1% simplification to create the -small.json

 ### Main means of travel to work and workplace address